 I have made plenty of cultural mistakes in my life and I’m sure I am not alone.

 I really think it is important to be a social risk-taker in a sense.

 I don’t mean aim to make faux pas, but get out there and experience things, talk to people, ask questions and enjoy your new environment.

-Different cultures have differences and something that is considered acceptable in one country may not be in another.
+Different cultures each have their own way of doing things and something that is considered acceptable in one country may not be in another.

-Just as arriving to a dinner party on time could make the host uncomfortable and risk your chance of receiving a second invitation.
+My first experience of this was arriving to a formal dinner party on time in France.
+This made the host uncomfortable and could have risked my chance of receiving a second invitation.

 Normally when you do something that is not culturally accepted or different, you will see it on the persons face or in some sort of reaction.

 If you are paying attention and notice this, then you can clear things up right away.

 A simple explanation of why you acted the way you did will normally clear things up right away and not only will you learn something about the new culture you are living in, but this is also a chance for you to share a little fact about your culture.